fly-lang/fly/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl09.rst

 =========

 Now that we have functions, we need to be able to print out the variables we have in scope.
-Let's get our function arguments set up so we can get decent backtraces and see how our functions are being called.
+Let's get our function arguments set up so we can getValue decent backtraces and see how our functions are being called.
 It isn't a lot of code, and we generally handle it when we're creating the argument allocas in ``FunctionAST::codegen``.